-Definition: Many client specific interfaces are better than one general purpose interface.
+Definition: Many client-specific interfaces are better than one general-purpose interface.

-This enables code concrete classes to not have to implement every single method regardless of whether they need them or not.
+This enables code concrete classes not to have to implement every single method regardless of whether they need them or not.
 When injecting classes into other classes using their interface, smaller interfaces can ensure only the methods that are required are initialised, thus removing code bloating.

 It also makes the code much easier to read and to test.
 Readability and testability are almost as important as working code, as without them the code very quickly become difficult to change and easy to break.

 Finally, now you know about the Interface Segregation Principle, read about the other SOLID principles of Object Orientated design here.